lukevanin/swift-mindstorms/README.md

 ### 1. Robots

-The easiest way to get started is to use the `Robot` class for general purpose applications, or the `TankRobot` which is specifically for vehicles with two wheels using tank steering (wheels turn in opposite directions to steer the vehicle).
+The easiest way to get started is to use the `Robot` class for general purpose applications.
+Use the `TankRobot` vehicles designed to use tank steering, that is, wheels which turn in opposite directions to steer the vehicle.

 To use the Robot:

-1. Instantiate the Robot class, passing in a `Hub` instance:
+1. Instantiate the `Robot` or `TankRobot` class, passing in a `Hub` instance:
 ```
 let bluetoothConnection = BluetoothConnection()
 let hub = hub(connection: bluetoothConnection)